datopian/datahub/site/content/learn/deploy-to-gh-pages.md

 [fd]: https://frictionlessdata.io/data-packages/

-## Publish datasets automatically by setting up a github actions script
+## Deploy datasets automatically by setting up a github actions script

-The github actions below will automatically build and publish a single page, Frictionless dataset to `gh-pages` branch.
+The github actions below will automatically build and deploy a single page, Frictionless dataset to `gh-pages` branch.
 Follow the steps below to achieve this:

 1. Create a secret so we can automatically commit to gh-pages branch (see below)
-2. Set up the github action to build portal to your dataset and publish it (see below)
+2. Set up the github action to build portal to your dataset and deploy it (see below)
 3. Wait for your page to build and then setup github pages (see below)
 4. View the results: visit `https://<your github username>/github.io/<dataset repo name>/`

 ### Step 1

-In the dataset repository you want to publish, create a github secret with the name `PORTAL_REPO_NAME` and the value should be the name of the repository.
+In the dataset repository you want to deploy, create a github secret with the name `PORTAL_REPO_NAME` and the value should be the name of the repository.

 See steps on creating a secret [here](https://docs.github.com/en/actions/reference/encrypted-secrets)